giovanniboscu/continuous-section-field/cuf/I-Shape/readme.md

 ## Purpose of this example

-This example shows how the **CSF–CUF framework** separates the CUF computational core from the information defining a specific structural problem, such as the cross-section geometry, the longitudinal and transverse approximations, and the applied loads.
+The purpose of this example is to show how the CSF-CUF framework separates the CUF computational core from the components that define a specific structural problem.
+Cross-section geometry and material description, transverse expansion, longitudinal FEM approximation, loads and boundary conditions are provided as independent components, while the CUF core itself remains unchanged.

+To make this separation explicit, two closely related I-section cases are considered: the original prismatic configuration from Carrera et al. (2010) and a non-prismatic configuration obtained by reducing the web height along the beam axis.
+All the other analysis settings are kept unchanged.

 Two analyses are considered: